kouyi07/excel-vba-tax-calculator/README.md

    income → total relief → taxable income → tax payable → rebates → balance payable),
    pulling relief totals straight from the categorised expense log.
     ![Tax report calculator](images/screenshot3.png)
-4. ** Visualise spend** via pivot tables and an interactive dashboard (Top 5 / Bottom 5
+4. ** Visualize spend** via an interactive dashboard with KPI summaries, category and monthly trend charts, a Top 5 / Bottom 5 recipient view, and a subcategory drill-down — all filterable by month and category.
-   recipients, category breakdowns).
    ![Expense dashboard](images/screenshot4.png)
 5. **Export** the Tax Report, Tax Summary, or Input Form as a ready-to-file PDF with a single button click.